yjinbhhs/openFDA/README.md

 Q2: What are the different adverse events associated with different disease areas? disease.py, make a query to openFDA API, and save the results to the spread sheet and plot the bar plot.

-Q3：What drugs tend to be taken together? drug.py, make a query to openFDA API, and save the results to the spread sheet and plot the bar plot.
+Q3: What drugs tend to be taken together? drug.py, make a query to openFDA API, and save the results to the spread sheet and plot the bar plot.